bartdag/ghmiles/README.rst

-GitHub provides an issue tracker with each repository, but unfortunately, it does not offer a way to track the progress of milestones (or versions) beside seing the issues that are closed or open.
+GitHub provides an issue tracker with each repository, but unfortunately, it does not offer a way to track the progress of milestones (or versions) beside listing all issues that are closed or open.

 ghmiles is a Python library that generates a milestone model from the issues in a GitHub repository. ghmiles can optionaly generate an HTML page similar to a `Trac roadmap`_.
-It can also pass the milestone model to a `Jinja`_ template.

 A milestone is a list of issues having the same label.
 The progress of a milestone is obtained by dividing the number of closed issues by the number of